nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/index.md

 # SmartGit Integrations with other Applications and Git Hosting Services

-SmartGit works with many modern Git Hosting services, and can also be used with popular Issue Tracking systems.
+SmartGit integrates with many modern Git Hosting services such as GitHub, and can also be used with popular Issue Tracking systems such as JIRA.
-These integrations allow extended functionality in SmartGit, which can improve productivity within a team as part of a larger Software Engineering development process (often referred to as 'Dev Ops' processes)
+These integrations allow extended functionality in SmartGit, which can improve productivity within a team as part of a larger Software Engineering development process (often referred to as 'Dev Ops').

 ## Supported Git Hosting services: